Massachusetts Court Records

 Examples of some misdemeanor offenses and the maximum penalties they carry include:

-- Assault and Battery: The General Laws set the maximum penalty for committing assault and battery at 2½ years at the house of correction or a fine that should not exceed $1,000.
+- Assault and Battery: The Massachusetts General Laws set the maximum penalty for committing assault and battery at 2½ years at the house of correction or a fine that should not exceed $1,000.

-- Operating Under the Influence (OUI): The maximum penalty for driving under the influence of alcohol or drugs in Massachusetts laws is imprisonment for 30 months or a fine that should not be less $500 nor should it be more than $5,000.
-Both fine and imprisonment may also be given as punishment.
+- Operating Under the Influence (OUI): The maximum penalty for driving under the influence of alcohol or drugs in Massachusetts laws is a maximum of 30 years in jail or up to $5,000 in fines.
+The convicting court may impose both fines and imprisonment as punishments for such offenses.

 Can I Get a Misdemeanor Removed from a Record in Massachusetts?

-Can a DUI Be Expunged in Massachusetts?
+Can a DUI be Expunged in Massachusetts?

-What Constitutes An Infraction In Massachusetts?
+What Constitutes an Infraction in Massachusetts?

 What Are Some Examples Of Infractions In Massachusetts?